stephencz/old-stephencz-com/site.md

 *This page is dedicated to information about this website.
 If you want to learn about me* *check out the [About](/about) page.*

-## Content Structure
+## What is this Website About?
+This website is about

 ## Technical Overview
-{:.padding-t-m}

 In this section I will attempt to give an overview of the tools and methods I used when creating this website.

 ### Why Jekyll?
-{:.padding-t-xs}

 The core tool which this website uses is the static site generator [Jekyll](https://jekyllrb.com/).
 A static website is a website which serves its web pages as they are stored.
-There is little reliance on server-side applications to dynamically retrieve or generate content.
+There is no reliance on server-side applications to dynamically retrieve or generate content.
-Pages are stored on the server as HTML files, and they are served from the web server to your web browser as HTML files[^1].
+Pages are stored on the server as HTML files, and they are served to your web browser as HTML files[^1].
 The benefit of building and using a static website is that they are often *much* faster than their dynamic counterparts.
 Espcially, when the website is stored on a shared web server[^2].

-The major downside, at least in the past, of using a static website is that they are... static.
+The major downside of using a static website is that they are... static.

 You see that simple looking sidebar at the top left of this page?
 That sidebar appears on almost every single page of this website.
-And each page of this website is a seperate file.
+Each page of this website is a seperate file.
-That means that if I was to maintain this website manually I would have to copy the code for the sidebar into *every single file*.
+That means that if I were to maintain this website manually I would have to copy the code for the sidebar into *every single file*.
 What happens if I want to change something about the sidebar?
 I would have to go into every single file, and make the changes.
-That would be an immense amount of work and would leave this website open to wild inconsistency and error.
+Doing this would be an immense amount of work and would leave this website open to wild inconsistency and error.

 A manually maintained static website is not an ideal solution.

 Traditionally, the solution to is to keep the code for the sidebar in a single file, and dynamically insert that code where it is needed.